xayanide/event-handler-loader/README.md

 ## Error Handling

-If an event handler is missing required keys or receives an invalid types and values, an error will be thrown:
+If an event handler is missing required keys or receives invalid types and values with those keys, an error will be thrown appropriately.

 For example.
 `exportType: "default"` (`default` by default) will look for event handler modules with default exports.

 ```ts
 await loadEventHandlers("DirectoryToModulesWithNamedExports", eventEmitter, { exportType: "default", });
 ```

 However, if it encounters named exports when it's expecting default exports:
 ```sh
 Error: Invalid event handler module.
 Must be a default export.